AlexGalays/spacelift/README.md

 - Tiny and performant
 - Small set of functions, configurable with lambdas
 - Cover 95% of frontend data transformation needs without becoming a bloated lib just to cover the remaining 5%
-- The Array/Object wrappers use an OO style as it's the most convenient without an `|>` operator directly in the language
+- Use an OO style as it's the most convenient one without an `|>` operator directly in the language (fingers crossed)

 * [How to use](#howtouse)